moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/subwallet.md

 ![Add your ContainerChain Network Details in Subwallet](/images/builders/interact/ethereum-api/wallets/subwallet/subwallet-6.png)

-By default, all balances are hidden in Subwallet, but if you press the eye icon you can toggle balance visibility.
+By default, all balances are hidden in Subwallet, but if you press the eye icon, you can toggle balance visibility.

 ## Sending Assets on Your EVM ContainerChain {: #sending-assets-on-your-evm-containerchain }